tedserbinski/www-jekyll/_posts/mobility/2018-02-21-bosch-acquires-techstars-mobility-graduate-splt.markdown

 As a result of Techstars Mobility, SPLT relocated to Detroit from New York City.
 As part of Bosch, they will continue to operate the SPLT business in downtown Detroit.

-As the first investor in SPLT, founded by the talented duo [Anya Babbitt](https://www.linkedin.com/in/anyababbitt/) and [Yale Zhang](https://www.linkedin.com/in/yalezhang/), I’m proud to be a part of their startup journey from formation to exit.
-Originally focused on consumer carpooling, they switched to enterprise carpooling, after I gave them feedback on the advantages of going enterprise.
+<mark>As the first investor in SPLT, founded by the talented duo <a href="https://www.linkedin.com/in/anyababbitt/">Anya Babbitt</a> and <a href="https://www.linkedin.com/in/yalezhang/">Yale Zhang</a>, I’m proud to be a part of their startup journey from formation to exit.</mark> Originally focused on consumer carpooling, they switched to enterprise carpooling, after I gave them feedback on the advantages of going enterprise.

 I’m glad they took my advice :)